eezstreet/SWATEliteForce/README.md

 NOTE: You may run into an issue with the game not saving your settings, or throwing an assertion failure at times in the Settings menu.
 This is mostly a problem with Windows Vista and up; try giving the folder write permissions or "Total Control".
 Alternatively you can make your SWAT4x.exe run in administrator mode.

 # CHANGES, SUMMARIZED #

-	* The Stetchkov Syndicate and base game missions are compressed into one campaign.
+The Stetchkov Syndicate and base game missions are compressed into one campaign.
 As in The Stetchkov Syndicate, some equipment will need to be unlocked.

-	* New campaign options!
+New campaign options!
 Now you will have a good reason to create more than one campaign...
-		** A new EXTRA MISSIONS campaign.
+ * A new EXTRA MISSIONS campaign.
 These are curated missions which have voice acting, full maps, and scripting, and they are designed to feel like part of the original game.
-		** Now you can create an ALL MISSIONS campaign.
+ * Now you can create an ALL MISSIONS campaign.
 This pulls all of the installed maps from your hard drive and makes them into a campaign, albeit without briefings.
 Great for use with an installed custom map pack, such as the Mega Map Pack!
-		** ..and of course, the original SWAT 4 + TSS missions are a third campaign option.
+ * ..and of course, the original SWAT 4 + TSS missions are a third campaign option.
-		** PERMADEATH.
+ * PERMADEATH.
 There are two Permadeath options, for the extra challenge.
 AI Permadeath makes slain SWAT officers never come back, and Player Permadeath ends your campaign once you die.
-		** CAMPAIGN CO-OP.
+ * CAMPAIGN CO-OP.
 This feature allows you to play any (non All Missions, non Permadeath) campaign in multiplayer.
 Help your friends complete their campaigns!

-	* Suspects employ a greater variety of tactics.
+Suspects employ a greater variety of tactics.
 "Insane" suspects will shoot without hesitation at hostages.
 "Polite" ones on the other hand, won't make this a priority.
-		** Suspects will also try to shoot at you as they're fleeing.
+ * Suspects will also try to shoot at you as they're fleeing.
-		** Suspects now employ a "random patrol", "wander" strategy and don't stick to their assigned rooms as often.
+ * Suspects may now employ a "random patrol", "wander" strategy and don't stick to their assigned rooms as often.
+ * Suspects have new equipment and may equip heavy armor.

-	* Smarter Officer AI!
+Smarter Officer AI!
-		** Upon restraining a target, SWAT officers will now report it to TOC automatically!
+ * Upon restraining a target, SWAT officers will now report it to TOC automatically!
-		** SWAT officers are much more efficient at clearing rooms and don't form "death funnels" at doors as often ** SWAT officers can now take cover like suspects do (including leaning around corners) ** SWAT officers won't shoot through civilians to hit their target and are better at aiming with less lethal items.
+ * SWAT officers are much more efficient at clearing rooms and don't form "death funnels" at doors as often
+ * SWAT officers can now take cover like suspects do (including leaning around corners)
+ * SWAT officers won't shoot through civilians to hit their target and are better at aiming with less lethal items.
-		** SWAT officers will drop a lightstick after clearing a room.
+ * SWAT officers will drop a lightstick after clearing a room.

-	* Traps.
+Traps.
 This is a huge cut feature from the game.
 Some doors may be trapped with bombs or alarms, and you'll need to adjust your approach to deal with it.
-		** This is a small thing but it has huge ramifications.
+ * This is a small thing but it has huge ramifications.
 Since some doors will be trapped, you will need to take alternate routes instead of using the same strategy every time.

-	* New secondary objective: collect drug evidence.
-Static drug bags have been replaced with new ones that can be collected.
-		** The bags count towards the "Secure All Evidence" procedure.
+New secondary objectives.
+ * Some maps have drug bags which may need to be collected to get a perfect score.
+ * Incapacitated civilians may bleed out and die if they aren't reported to TOC in time, which impacts your score slightly.

-	* More equipment options.
+More equipment options.
-		** Over 25 new pieces of equipment have been added, including shotguns, assault rifles, submachine guns, tactical gear, and armor.
+ * Over 40 new pieces of equipment have been added, including shotguns, assault rifles, submachine guns, tactical gear, and armor.
-		** The player can carry armor and all helmet options in singleplayer.
+ * The player can carry armor and all helmet options in singleplayer.
-		** The breaching slot has been removed and replaced with a sixth tactical slot.
-The breaching shotgun is a weapon now.
+ * The breaching tab is removed and replaced with a sixth tactical slot.
-		** The player can select how many magazines they would like to bring in the mission.
+ * The player can select how many magazines they would like to bring in the mission.
-		** There is a new Advanced Information Panel in the loadout menu that lets you view information such as manufacturer, magazine size, etc.
-		** Heavy armor now shows a health percentage on the HUD.
+ * Heavy armor now shows a health percentage on the HUD.
 Heavy armor at 100% health can stop almost any bullet in the game, but as it takes damage, it loses the ability to protect you.
 It can only be shattered by bullets and sabot slugs, not buckshot or other rounds.
-		** 3-packs have been added for wedges and grenades.
+ * 3-packs have been added for wedges and grenades.
-		** All secondary weapons equippable as primaries, and some primaries equippable as secondaries.
+ * All secondary weapons equippable as primaries, and some primaries now equippable as secondaries.

-	* Equipment is also much more realistic.
+Equipment is also much more realistic.
-		** Weapons can be aimed down the sights, for better accuracy, using the zoom key.
+ * Weapons can be aimed down the sights, for better accuracy, using the zoom key.
-		** All of your equipment factors into two meters: WEIGHT and BULK.
+ * All of your equipment factors into two meters: WEIGHT and BULK.
 Weight dictates your speed and is a measure of how heavy your equipment is.
 Bulk affects interaction speed (C2 placing/wedging door/toolkit use, but NOT restraining) and measures how big your equipment is.
-		** Bullets of certain types (FMJ, buckshot, etc) can now ricochet off of hard surfaces such as concrete, dirt, and water.
+ * Bullets of certain types (FMJ, buckshot, etc) can now ricochet off of hard surfaces such as concrete, dirt, and water.
 Use caution.
-		** Bullets are now subject to drag; they lose damage over distance.
+ * Bullets are now subject to drag; they lose damage over distance.
-		** Less lethal equipment is now actually LESS LETHAL.
+ * Less lethal equipment is now actually LESS LETHAL.
 Some equipment (tasers, beanbag shotgun) can incapacitate or kill if used incorrectly.
-		** All equipment has been modified to use real values.
+ * All equipment has been modified to use real values.
-		** Lightsticks can be thrown or dropped on the ground, just like grenades can.
+ * Lightsticks can be thrown or dropped on the ground, just like grenades can.
 Everyone gets double the lightsticks!

-		** For more information, see the EQUIPMENT section.
-	* Doors behave more realistically
+Doors behave more realistically
-		** Any shotgun can be used to breach any door.
+ * Any shotgun can be used to breach any door.
-		** A door may not be breached on the first shot of a shotgun.
+ * A door may not be breached on the first shot of a shotgun.
 This depends on the material of the door.
 The M870 Breaching can breach any door in one shot.
-		** When doors are breached with shotguns, they do not swing open like when breached with C2.
+ * When doors are breached with shotguns, they do not swing open like when breached with C2.
 You have to shoot the knob and then open the door.
-		** Broken doors can now be closed and/or wedged.
+ * Broken doors can now be closed and/or wedged.

-	* Commands can be issued using your voice.
+Commands can be issued using your voice.
 To enable this feature, tick 'Use Speech Recognition' in the Audio Options.
-		** Functions exactly the same as in the Speech Recognition Improvement mod by MulleDK9.
-Not all commands from that mod are present however.
-		** See the SpeechCommands.txt file for more information on how to issue orders using the Speech Command Interface.
+ * See the SpeechCommands.md file for more information on how to issue orders using the Speech Command Interface.

-	* Commands are easier to give with a new Graphic Command Interface with lots of submenus instead of a single long list.
+Commands are easier to give with a new Graphic Command Interface with lots of submenus instead of a single long list.
-		** You can now issue BREACH commands on unlocked doors.
+ * You can now issue BREACH commands on unlocked doors.
-		** You can now pick which style of BREACH you would like - either C2 & CLEAR or SHOTGUN & CLEAR ** New CHECK FOR TRAPS command allows your AI companions to check doors for those all-important traps.
+ * You can now pick which style of BREACH you would like - either C2 & CLEAR or SHOTGUN & CLEAR
+ * New CHECK FOR TRAPS command allows your AI companions to check doors for those all-important traps.
-		** LEADER THROW commands: Now you can be the one to throw the grenade!
+ * LEADER THROW commands: Now you can be the one to throw the grenade!
-		** Lightsticks are broken into two commands: DROP LIGHTSTICK (where you order the nearest AI officer to drop a lightstick at their feet) and MARK WITH LIGHTSTICK (where you order an AI to drop a lightstick at what you're aiming at)
+ * Lightsticks are broken into two commands: DROP LIGHTSTICK (where you order the nearest AI officer to drop a lightstick at their feet) and MARK WITH LIGHTSTICK (where you order an AI to drop a lightstick at what you're aiming at)
-	* Harsher penalties.
-		** Hostages that are incapacitated at the start can now become DOAs if not reported in time.
-This has an impact on your score.
+ * New RESTRAIN ALL, SECURE ALL, DISABLE ALL and SEARCH AND SECURE commands order officers to secure all targets near the player.

+Harsher penalties for tougher gameplay.
-		** Hostages and suspects that become incapacitated or killed now need to be reported to TOC, otherwise there is a penalty.
+ * Hostages and suspects that become incapacitated or killed now need to be reported to TOC, otherwise there is a penalty.
-		** AI controlled officers can now trigger Unauthorized Use of Force when they use C2.
+ * AI controlled officers can now trigger Unauthorized Use of Force when they use C2.
-		** Snipers can now trigger Unauthorized Use of Force and Unauthorized Use of Deadly Force.
+ * Snipers can now trigger Unauthorized Use of Force and Unauthorized Use of Deadly Force.
  ** The game seems to take some wild liberties as to what qualifies as a passing mission.
 You could shoot all of the suspects illegally (in some cases without getting any penalty) on Food Wall on Hard and still beat it.
 You would be FIRED if you did this in real life.
  ** A person being incapacitated is a big deal, and an ambulance would need to be ordered.
 Failing to disclose this could put their lives in jeopardy, so it makes sense for this to be a penalty.
 It did this for officers though (?) which I found odd.

-	* Important QOL (quality-of-life) and playability features that are essential to playing the game.
+Important QOL (quality-of-life) and playability features that are essential to playing the game.
-		** There is an FOV slider and Mouse Smoothing disable checkbox.
+ * There is an FOV slider and Mouse Smoothing disable checkbox.
 Also, widescreen resolutions are available in the menu and are (mostly) free of bugs.
-		** Option to disable the initial dispatch briefings.
+ * Option to disable the initial dispatch briefings.
-		** The game will tell you when you incur a penalty or complete an objective.
+ * The game will tell you when you incur a penalty or complete an objective.
-		** Wedges, grenades, lightsticks and C2 all show how many pieces you have left, while you have them equipped.
+ * Wedges, grenades, lightsticks and C2 all show how many pieces you have left, while you have them equipped.
+ * You can now assign loadout tabs (or whole loadouts) to one officer, a team, or the whole element.

-	* Multiplayer improvements!
+Multiplayer improvements!
-		** Snipers are now available in multiplayer.
+ * Snipers are now available in multiplayer.
-		** New kinds of voting: Next Map and End Current Map ** The chat now reports which room a person is when they send a chat message ** You can enable or disable friendly fire in CO-OP.
+ * New kinds of voting: Next Map and End Current Map
+ * The chat now reports which room a person is when they send a chat message
+ * You can enable or disable friendly fire in CO-OP.
-		** You can now un-ready yourself in the pre-game lobby.
+ * You can now un-ready yourself in the pre-game lobby.

 # FREQUENTLY ASKED QUESTIONS (FAQ) #